p-lr/TrekMe/Readme.md

 **Multiple-selection mode**

-To switch to multiple-selection mode, long-press a recording.
+To switch to multiple-selection mode, use button in the top bar, next to the drop-down menu.
-To revert back to single selection mode, long press again somewhere in the list.
+To revert back to single selection mode, use the same button.

 **Share recordings**